asatpathy314/ctf-writeups/src/content/blog/cscg-ctf-2024-intro-to-pwning-1.md

 ## Writing the Actual Exploit.

-I started by writing a simple python script for local debugging:
+I started by writing a simple Python script for local debugging:

 ```python
 from pwn import *